marcoverpas/Six_lectures_on_sfc_models/README.md

 This gap was bridged in the late 2010s (Dafermos, Nikolaidi, and Galanis, 2016, 2018; Jackson and Victor, 2015).
 The primary characteristic of ecological SFC models is their integration of monetary variables (following Godley and Lavoie, 2008) with physical variables (in line with Georgescu-Roegen, 1971) in a consistent manner.
 Several ECO-SFC models have been developed since then.

-Here we consider a simple extension of Model IO-PC, named Model ECO, where **ECO** stands for "ecological".
+Here we consider a simple extension of Model IO-PC, named Model ECO-PC, where **ECO** stands for "ecological".
 Additional assumptions are as follows:

 - there are 2 types of reserves: matter and energy